antliann/covid19/README.md

 If no, manually enter `localhost:3000` in your address bar.
 \
 \
 P.S.
-If `yarn` is not installed on your PC, run `npm install --global yarn`
+If `yarn` is not installed on your PC, run `npm install --global yarn`.